Houseboating 101

 Clothing, how much to bring

 Most people bring too many clothes for their summer houseboat trip.
 Unless you are unusually vain you probably won’t need more than three swim suits for a 1 week trip.
-Most will only need 1 set of clothes for cool weather in case the evening gets cool (unlikely in the summer).
+Most will only need 1 set of clothes for cool weather in case the evening gets cool (unlikely at Powell, Mead or Mahave in the summer).
 Add a few T-Shirts and 3 pair of socks, you should be set.
 Also bring 2 pair of water socks and 2 pair of cheap sunglasses.
 Leave all jewelry and expensive designer sunglasses at home so it’s not lost, broken, or forgotten.....it's just not worth the risk.

 Water Socks, Beware